viadeo/kasper-framework/doc/source/guide/3_defining_a_platform/7_serialization_and_deserialization.rst

 By default Kasper provide a pre-configured ObjectMapper ready to work.
 We can retrieve this mapper in invoking `ObjectMapperProvider.INSTANCE.mapper()`

-However according to your case then you can specialize to register new module on the mapper.
+However according to your needs you can register a new module on it.

 TypeAdapters